• Skip to primary navigation

 What Is The Average Merit Increase?

-With a record number of employees leaving their jobs, businesses are doing everything they can to keep their best employees.
+With many employees leaving their jobs, businesses are doing everything they can to keep their best employees.

 According to experts, merit increases can reach up to 5%.
 Indeed, Grant Thornton discovered that more than half of HR leaders in the United States expect their organizations to increase the average merit increase to more than 5%.
 More companies are also expanding things like employee eligibility for a cash bonus.